Quick question: is your WordPress website optimized for mobile-first indexing?

 Get Better SEO with a WordPress-Optimized Hosting Provider

-As we stated earlier, speed and reliability are huge SEO factors when it comes to a high-performing WordPress website.
+As we stated earlier, WordPress performance monitoring for speed and reliability are huge SEO factors when it comes to a high-performing WordPress website.
 To get the best performance out of your WordPress or WooCommerce website, you need a hosting platform that’s optimized for WordPress.

 - A free, global CDN